What is Freemasonry?

 A Lodge meeting is split into two main parts.
 The first part is the formal Lodge meeting itself.
 This follows an agenda (like a regular meeting of any club or society) and includes the general business of the meeting.
 The main part of the meeting is the ceremony (which is often referred to as “ritual”).
 The ceremonies are usually the introduction of a new member, or for them to go through the various “Degrees” to become a Master Mason, or Worshipful Master.

-Following the formal part of the evening, there is the “Festive Board” This is normally a three-course meal and is a great way to get to know fellow members and visitors to the Lodge in a relaxed and social environment, however, this is not compulsory.
+Following the formal part of the evening, there is the “Festive Board”.
+This is normally a sit-down meal and is a great way to get to know fellow members and visitors to the Lodge in a relaxed and social environment, however, this is not compulsory.
 At the conclusion of the meal, there are various toasts and speeches.

 Why do you wear Regalia?